Yvonne511/medical-payment-react-d3/README.md

 I used Vega-Lite and React.js to visulize level of payment vs. level of care comapred by state.
 ![Level of payment vs. Level of care](/image_src/PayByCare.png)

+We also used matplotlib to make a scatterplot.

 ## How to run the webpage
 Download the GitHub file and make sure node.js is installed.